forcedotcom/source-deploy-retrieve/examples/component-resolution/README.md

 const components = ComponentSet.fromSource('/path/to/force-app/main/default/classes');
 ```

 This will automatically build a unique collection of components.
 A client may then perform common operations such as deploying and retrieving the resolved components from the component set object.
 Note that "unique" in a component set means only one instance of a fullName and type pair.
-Multiple source-backed components referring to the same fullName and type pair may coexist in the same set - in fact this is how splitting a CustomObjects across multiple package directories in SFDX is achieved.
+Multiple source-backed components referring to the same fullName and type pair may coexist in the same set - in fact this is how splitting a CustomObject across multiple package directories in SFDX is achieved.

-The component set initializer is simply a wrapper of the underlying source resolver logic, and adds the result to the set.
+The component set initializer is simply a wrapper of the underlying source resolver logic, with the added benefit of creating a unique collection of components.
 If all a client is interested in is analyzing components, we recommend potentially using the `MetadataResolver` directly.
 While there isn't a ton of extra overhead in constructing a `ComponentSet`, if a client's functionality doesn't require one it may be more beneficial from a performance standpoint:

 ```typescript